marco-jardim/Uber-Surge-Prediction-and-analysis/README.md

 ## Description for files

+### Fetch data:

-## Fetch data: `surge.py` is the main program to fetch surge multipliers, weather and temperature data, traffic and incident data, and then store them into DynamoDB.
+`surge.py` is the main program to fetch surge multipliers, weather and temperature data, traffic and incident data, and then store them into DynamoDB.

  `database_total.py` is the program which will be called when `surge.py` runs.
 It includes the code to connect to my database and create new table, delete table, insert item to specified table.

  Other files are for independent functions and their database program.

+### Flask:

+Prediction.py is our Webframework program which can receive requests from frond end program, calculate corresponding results through our machine learning model and then deliver them to Javascript program.
+Other data file is for model calculation.

+### heatmap:

+heatmap_final.py is to calculate average distance of passengers who depart from certain areas.

- ### Flask
+### web:

+index.html is for our prediction webpage and recommendation.html is for our driver recommendation webpage.
+JS folder includes the Javascript files for google map and prediction and recommendation process.